 The PCP program is a network of Canadian municipal governments that have committed to reducing greenhouse gases and to acting on climate change.
 It empowers municipalities to take action against climate change through a five-milestone process that guides members in creating GHG inventories, setting realistic and achievable GHG reduction targets, developing and implementing local action plans, monitoring progress and reporting results.

 The commitment to reduce GHG emissions is also recognized in 'A Sustainable Winnipeg', the City's guiding sustainability strategy and one of the four Direction Strategies of OurWinnipeg, the City's official development plan.
 The City is working hard to do its part.
-A Sustainable Winnipeg includes the following references intended to guide efforts to reduce the City's own corporate GHG emissions:

 Corporate Climate Change

 Like many municipalities, the City of Winnipeg opted to establish a corporate GHG reduction target and action plan in advance of developing a community-wide plan.
 A corporate climate change plan focuses on emissions generated by facilities and operations of the City of Winnipeg.
 This includes GHGs from municipal government buildings, street lighting, water and wastewater treatment, the municipal fleet, and corporate solid waste.